 HANOI, Vietnam — Resolving cases of missing Americans from the Vietnam War remains a top priority of the Trump administration, and the Pentagon also is taking steps to find Vietnam’s missing troops, Defense Secretary Pete Hegseth said Sunday.

 In return, the Vietnamese military gave Mr. Hegseth two identification cards of Americans who were lost when their aircraft were shot down north of Hanoi.
-The cards were among several military ID cards from missing pilots provided to the United States in recent months.
+The cards were among several military IDs from missing pilots provided to the United States in recent months.

 The DPAA has come under fire from critics who say it is not doing enough on the missing in action cases and for allowing the Vietnamese government to charge millions of dollars for its cooperation.

-The Pentagon estimates more than 1,500 U.S. troops remain missing from the Vietnam War that ended in 1975 with a communist victory.
+The Pentagon estimates that more than 1,500 U.S. troops remain missing from the Vietnam War, which ended in 1975 with a communist victory.
 Many are classified as “non-recoverable.”

-“This year … we celebrate 30 years of diplomatic relations, and in three decades the U.S. and Vietnam have gone from enemies to partners, comprehensive strategic partners,” Mr. Hegseth said in opening remarks at the start of the talks.
+“This year … we celebrate 30 years of diplomatic relations, and in three decades, the U.S. and Vietnam have gone from enemies to partners, comprehensive strategic partners,” Mr. Hegseth said in opening remarks at the talks.

 Gen. Phan Van Giang, the defense minister, also noted the anniversary and said the secretary’s visit holds great significance.